DamianStanger/node-service-host/readme.md

 ## Roadmap
-* Ensure long polling is enabled
-* What other attributes could be useful? can we make that configurable?
+* Tests for all the functionality
 * Include all source files in the code coverage report
 * Catch all handler if no version was defined in the registration
 * Send message with failure reason to SNS
-* Handle failures better
+* Ensure all failures are handled

 ### Future features
 #### Cron job source